13E1 STEAMPUNK POWER AMP

 To the left are the 7441 nixie drivers.
 The nixies are mounted on the front panel well away from the Teensy, because the teensy had to be located in a remote part of the chassis to eliminate any issues with noise near the input signals which happen to be pretty close to the nixies.
 So 30 wires have to be soldered to the board and run to the nixie board shown later.

 Below is the PCB that I designed for the Teensy 4.1 controller circuit.
 The ground plane and the power plane are not shown because they make it impossible to see the traces clearly.
-This design is sent is the PCB Express fab shop to be made into a real board.
+This design is sent to the PCB Express fab shop to be made into a real board.

 The nixie board will hold the nixies and be mounted to the front chassis.
 It will obviously be a DIY board.